carlsmith/coffeeshop/docs/book/cosh_gists.md

-# Hashes as Gists
+# Chits as Gists

-Hashes used as files will have at least three properties, named `coshKey`, `description` and `content`.
-These properties map to [gists][1], where the cosh key is the gist's filename.

 There are three functions for managing gists.

-- `clone` Creates a hash populated from a GitHub Gist.
+- `clone` Creates a gist chit populated from a GitHub Gist.
-- `publish` Publishes a hash as a Gist on GitHub.
+- `publish` Publishes a file chit as a Gist on GitHub.
-- `push` Updates a published Gist from a hash.
+- `push` Updates a published Gist from a gist chit.

-## Function: `clone`

-The `clone` function works a lot like `hash`, but simply accepts a Gist ID as a string, then returns a hash populated with data from the gist.
-Because it returns a hash, it can be piped with calls to `set`, `edit` and `run`.

-    set clone "98f97a41924ca81c9863"

-Note that a cloned hash includes three extra keys, named `gistId`, `owner` and `galleryURL`.
+File chits always have at least three string properties, named `coshKey`, `description` and `content`.
+These properties map to [gists][1], where the cosh key is used the gist's filename.
+Gist chits extend the file kind, adding three extra, required string properties, named `gistId`, `owner` and `galleryURL`.
+An example gist chit:

     {
      "coshKey": "foo.coffee",